alf-tool/alf-doc/doc/blog/2013-10-21-relations-as-first-class-citizen.md

 ```

 This might look at simply providing a consistent interface for working with
 relations.
 Absolutely, that's the point.
-You can mix everything in a natural
+You can mix everything, composing
-way, that is by composing queries in the idiomatic way.
-In the example below,
+queries in the idiomatic way.
+In the example below, Alf compiles the 'Paris'
-Alf still compiles the 'Paris' restriction to SQL while it computes the
+restriction to SQL while it computes the 'letters' extension itself (see the
-'letters' extension itself (see the optimizer and query plans), even if the
+optimizer and query plans), even if the extension comes _before_ the
-extension comes _before_ the restriction:
+restriction:

 ```try
 rel = extend(suppliers, letters: ->(t){ t.name.upcase.chars.to_a })